What is a CRB Check?

 How To Get A CRB Check For Your Staff

-Umbrella Bodies act as an intermediary between the employer and the DBS that processes CRB (now DBS) checks.
+Umbrella Bodies act as an intermediary between the employer and the DBS that processes CRB / DBS checks.

 Get Started

-At Aaron’s Department, we have a team of experts who have years of experience dealing with CRB / DBS checking.
+At Aaron’s Department, we have a team of experts who have years of experience dealing with CRB checks, and even more years of experience dealing with DBS checks!

-If you require any assistance regarding CRB checks when completing your application, don’t hesitate to contact us.
+If you require any assistance regarding DBS checks, don’t hesitate to contact us.
 We are always happy to help.

-You can get started by registering your organisation for free, or learn more by booking a discovery demo using the buttons below.
+You can get started by registering your organisation with Aaron’s Department (free sign-up, and no subscriptions), or learn more about our service by booking a demo using the buttons below.